The NSW government is pushing ahead with plans to put a freeze on all public sector pay, including nurses and other frontline workers.

 "Hospital cleaners, ward clerks, hospital admin, allied health workers and paramedics deserve a system that recognises their contribution and their skills," HSU NSW secretary Gerard Hayes said in a statement.

-He said the union was seeking an urgent meeting with the treasurer to discuss these issues.Do you have an idea for a story?
+He said the union is seeking an urgent meeting with the treasurer to discuss these issues.Do you have an idea for a story?

 Email [email protected]